yosoufe/instructions/read_aloud_ubuntu.md

 # Read everything loud on Ubuntu

-With this tutorial, you can make your ubuntu machine to read any selected (or copied text into clipboard) out loud.
+With this tutorial, you can make your ubuntu machine to read any selected text (or copied text into clipboard) out loud.

 ## References